-Under current authorization, the special tax is to be levied over a fixed term of fifteen years to achieve program outcomes.
-The program will be funded by a combination of debt financing and pay-as-you-go funding from annual revenues supplemented by reserves from unspent funds of the Clean, Safe Creeks plan, and state and federal funding.
-The use of debt financing will help fund the Safe Clean Water capital program early in the program, rather than waiting for reserves to build up.
-Valley Water will track the revenues and expenses over the life of the special tax, and as the program progresses, the rates will be evaluated each year to determine what, if any, annual increase is needed.
+Under current authorization, the program renewal will be funded by a combination of debt financing and pay-as-you-go funding from annual revenues supplemented by reserves from unspent funds, and state and federal funding.
+The use of debt financing will help fund the Safe Clean Water capital program, rather than waiting for reserves to build up.
+Valley Water will track the revenues and expenses for the special tax, and as the program progresses, the rates will be evaluated each year to determine what, if any, annual increase is needed.